MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // character in the input string (including a wide character
     // null).
 Because a multibyte character can be one or two bytes,
     // you should allot two bytes for each character.
 Having extra
-    // space for the new string is not an error, but having
+    // space for the new string isn't an error, but having
     // insufficient space is a potential security problem. const size_t newsize = origsize*2;
     // The new string will contain a converted copy of the original